 That ceiling tends to appear when:

-- Your workflow crosses more than 4–5 systems with custom data transformations between each
+- Your workflow crosses several systems with custom data transformations between each

 - The logic requires reading unstructured documents (contracts, emails, PDFs) and making decisions based on content